Updated: Aug 9

-I love this saying and use it quite a bit.
+I love this saying "What doesn't kill you, makes you stronger." and I use it quite a bit.
 I even sing the song.

 Have you ever thought about where it came from and why?

 19th-century German philosopher Friedrich Nietzsche wrote, “Out of life’s school of war—what doesn’t kill me, makes me stronger.”

 Later he refers to select individuals as “nature’s lucky strokes…among men,” and says of such a person, “He divines remedies for injuries; he knows how to turn serious accidents to his own advantage; that which does not kill him makes him stronger.”

 Through the years, the phrase has become more of an affirmation for overcoming adversity.
 It has been quoted, paraphrased, and parodied by politicians, filmmakers, and musicians... among others.

 There are many reasons to believe that it is true.